 TO: All Chancellor's Office Employees

-The Californis State Auditor is your confidential avenue for reporting any type of improper activities by state agencies or employees.
+The California State Auditor is your confidential avenue for reporting any type of improper activities by state agencies or employees.
 It is your responsibility as a government employee to report any type of fraud, waste, or abuse, which ultimately protects scarce budget dollars.
-Moreover, with the significant influx of American Recovery and Reinvestment Act funds expected, it is important for you to be alert to any suspected misuse of these funds and report them to the California State Auditor.
+It is important for you to be alert to any suspected misuse of these funds and report them to the California State Auditor.

 If you report an impropriety, you are protected by the Whistleblower Protection Act, which: